vJourneyman/lakgraph/content/Quotes, notes and video from the LA Kings 6-1 loss in Pittsburgh.md

 ---
-title: "Quotes, notes and video from the LA Kings 6-1 loss in Pittsburgh"
+title: Quotes, notes and video from the LA Kings 6-1 loss in Pittsburgh
 date-created: 2022-10-23
 day-of-week-created: Sun
 date-updated:
-aliases: []
+aliases:
-tags: [NewsPost]
+tags:
+ - NewsPost
-status: unstarted
+status: stable
 ---

 # Quotes, notes and video from the LA Kings 6-1 loss in Pittsburgh